GuilhermeBauer16/Fitness_Tracking/README.md

 ## Docker

-* You can pull the Docker image using this command: `docker pull guilhermebauer/ecommerce_app:latest`
+* You can pull the Docker image using this command: `docker push guilhermebauer/fitness_tracking_status:latest`

 * <span style="color:red;"> But remember, for Docker to work, you need to have Docker installed on your machine.
 Here is the link to the official documentation to install Docker: [Docker Installation Guide](https://docs.docker.com/get-docker/)</span>

+* but remember for the project work is need to have a archive called `.env` in your machine.
+* Example:
+*
+*

 ## Swagger